 The executive authority of the county is vested in the county executive committee.
 The committee consists of The county Governor and the Deputy County Governor.

-Not more than ten other Members appointed by the County Governor, with the approval of the assembly, who are not members of the assembly.
+Not more than ten other Members appointed by the County Governor, with the

 If the assembly has less than thirty members, the members should be One-third of the number of members of the county assembly.